sanneduinkerx/Movie-Guessr/README.md

 - [ ] All time score board

 ## Original plan 🎥
 My original plan was to have different roles within the game.
 Like giving turns, one user gets to see the movie poster and has to describe with 3 hints to the other users what movie it is.
 The hint can be an actor who plays in the movie, or a popular quote from the movie.
 And then with the hints the other users have to guess in the chat.
 Therefore i wanted to make rooms and use a database.
-But given the limited time and because socket.io was new for me.
-I took a step back and chose for a guessing game where every client sees the same movie, but a backdrop image not the poster, because most of them had titles on it.
+But given the limited time and because socket.io was new for me, I took a step back and chose for a guessing game where every client sees the same movie, but a backdrop image not the poster, because most of them had titles on it.

 ![](https://user-images.githubusercontent.com/60745348/114186180-d548a380-9946-11eb-8cd1-b3b4dd5c6f0b.png)